bmegli/roboclaw/README.md

 garbage on timeout - when read times out library returns garbage values and there is no way to check if it was timeout

-### This library design

-Goals:
-- ligthweight for CPU
-- low level handled in the library for user
-- easy for setup

-Achieved by:
-- block IO (not byte-by-byte), waked up by OS only when real work is waiting or timeout
-- configurable auto-retry on low-level
-- no dependencies, permissive license

 ## Scope

 The library implements only a subset of commands that I use and I have no plans to implement all possible Roboclaw commands.